cpazosr/Autonomous-Navigation/README.md

 You can check out a video of the solution here: https://drive.google.com/file/d/1Qn0xJXrjO7snd7zQHDGnzeJXvBT6Cl9z/view?usp=sharing

+Solution by @AgusDV111 and me with Manchester Robotics Puzzlebot and tested in Tecnologico de Monterrey campus CEM.

 This repository contains all files to run the ROS nodes to run the solution.
 The next files run each one a ROS node:
 - classify2.py
 - controller.py